"It’s salty enough to use in place of table salt, though it’s substantially lower in sodium."

 Finally!
 A Healthy Salt Alternative

-- Green Salt is a low-sodium salt substitute that's better for your heart health.
+- Green Salt is a low-sodium salt that's better for your heart health.

 - It's salty, savory, and packed with nutrients!